+Note 18.
 Income Taxes

 In May 2023, the New York State fiscal year 2024 budget was enacted.
 The legislation extends the temporary increase in the New York State corporate income tax rate from 6.5% to 7.25% through calendar year 2026.
-The legislation is not expected to have a material impact on the firm's consolidated statement of financial condition for 2023.
+In December 2023, the New York State Department of Taxation and Finance published final regulations that implemented comprehensive franchise tax reform for corporations, banks and insurance companies, which was enacted in 2014.
+The legislation and final regulations did not have a material impact on the firm for 2023 and are not expected to have a material impact on the firm for 2024.